choyiny/afullstop/README.md

 # This is a full stop
 People have been saying that this (.) is a period.
 This is clearly incorrect.
 This project aims to remind the people that it is a full stop.

+## JS Branch
+@Vailfire has recreated this program with node.js in the `js` branch.
+We will soon migrate the pages from `js` to `gh-pages`.
+If you want to help, please browse issues and open a pull request!

 ## Usage
 Adjust URL to your likings: